Hubert Gough: Planning

-On 25 September the order came down to release the gas, despite the wind being unfavourable (i.e. likely to blow it back over British troops).
-Although Edmonds and Liddell Hart blamed Captain Ernest Gold (meteorological officer) and Maj-Gen Horne (GOC 2nd Division), Foulkes (the gas officer) later hinted that "still higher authority" may have been responsible, and a gas officer Lt Sewill recorded being told that the order came from Corps – i.e. Gough.
+On 25 September chlorine gas was released to assist the British attack, despite unfavourable wind likely to blow it back over British troops.
+Although Captain Ernest Gold (meteorological officer) and Maj-Gen Henry Horne (GOC 2nd Division) were later blamed, Charles Foulkes (the gas officer) later hinted that "still higher authority" may have been responsible, and a gas officer Lt Sewill recorded being told that the order came from Gough.
 At 5:20 am Gough had advised Haig that it was too late to cancel the gas release.
-However, Nick Lloyd blames Haig for drawing up such an inflexible plan, dependent on gas, in the first place.
-Gough had already angered officers of 9th Division by micro-managing brigade orders.
+However, Nick Lloyd argues that the fault lay with Haig for agreeing to the plan.